Crock Pot Mac And Cheese

 Why is my pasta mushy?

-Be sure to stir and check on it while it’s cooking.
+If you end up with mushy pasta, you likely overcooked it. be sure to stir and check on it while it’s cooking.
 I recommend every 30 minutes or so and once the pasta is tender it’s ready to serve.
-The pasta will get mushy if it’s overcooked.
-Remember thinner noodles cook much faster so grab a thicker elbow macaroni or one with ridges!
+Remember that thinner noodles cook much faster so grab a thicker elbow macaroni or one with ridges!

 How to Store Leftover Macaroni and Cheese